 Overview

-Triton Digital's Secure Token mechanism is a solution to provide additional information about users in a trusted manner.
+Triton Digital's Secure Token provides a trusted mechanism to provide additional information about users.
 Being trusted means that the token can only be issued by someone (broadcaster, web site, player application, etc.) that is in possession of the secret key.

 Triton Digital's Secure Token works the same way for live streams, on-demand music services, and podcasts.